-Some portions of the Xcel Energy System (the NSP system in North Dakota) are located in or adjacent to control areas where other load serving entities (municipals or cooperatives) utilize "ripple" load management systems.
-These systems employ an on-off keyed carrier signal (typically in the range of
+Some portions of the Xcel Energy System (the NSP system) are located in or adjacent to control areas where other load serving entities (municipals or cooperatives) utilize "ripple" load management systems.
+These systems employ an on-off keyed carrier signal (typically in the range of 150-400 Hz) injected into the power systems to address customer-site load-management devices.
+The installation of shunt capacitor banks, as may be required for power factor correction of induction machines, or for providing capacitive output capability, may cause degradation of the ripple signal strength by shunting to ground the ripple signal through the capacitor bank(s).
+To prevent such degradation, appropriate tuned blocking filters may be required.

-Transmission System Guideline ⊘ Xcel Energy - Xcel Energy Operating Companies Interconnection Guidelines For Transmission Interconnected Producer-Owned Generation 20 MW or less Version: 6.0 File Name: XEL-POL-TransmissionInterconn ectionGuidelineLess20MW.doc Page 27 of 71
+Transmission System Guidelines 🕜 Xcel Energy Xcel Energy Operating Companies Interconnection Guidelines for Transmission Interconnected Producer-Owned Generation 20 MW or less Version: 10.0 File Name: XEL-POL-TransmissionInterconne ectionGuidelineLess20MW.doc Page 26 of 85